Diaper Changes Without The Stress

 2. I don’t offer him toys, TV, or rattles to distract him.
 This is a meaningful time for us to connect and be together, and a distraction would take away from this.
 It also sends the message, "I don't need your cooperation" and "lets get this chore over with."
 Holding a diaper or a wipe, however, is part of the diapering process and that can be offered.

 Instead of distraction, I talk to him about what I am doing.
 I do each thing slowly (very slowly), and make eye contact with him throughout the process.
-This sounds like, "I'm going to take off your pants from your left leg...now the right leg...."
-When I talk with my children about what's happening to them, the more they learn about themselves, and develop language and trust.
+This sounds like, "I'm going to…" When I talk with my children about what's happening to them, the more they learn about themselves, and develop language and trust.
 I pause and allow him to talk.
 I like to learn about him during these times too.

-3. I involve Nikhil as much as I can throughout the process, and he loves this!
+3. I involve him as much as I can throughout the process, and he loves this!
 He becomes very cooperative and normally wants to help.
 I ask him to take off the sides of his diaper and give him time to try.
 I ask him to lift up his bottom while I slowly remove the diaper.
-I ask him to feel the wipe (or the cloth wipe we use at home) to check the temperature so he's not surprised when I wipe his bottom.
+I ask him to feel the wipe (or the cloth wipe we use at home) to check the temperature so he's not surprised when I use a wipe.
 If you'd like, you can use the correct anatomically names as you wipe.
 There are many benefits.

 I also never refer to his poop as "stinky" or use negative descriptions.
 I want him to feel confident and positive about his normal body functions, never embarrassed or shamed over something so normal.
 Then we wash our hands together and continue this slow, gentle, connecting time during hand washing.